ifmeorg/ifme/README.md

 The following are not mandatory, but are required if you would like to test/use these features.

 [Pusher](http://pusher.com) is used in-app notifications.
-If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in .
+If you would like to use this feature in your local environment, please create your own account, generate keys, and update `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET` in `config/env/test.env` and `config/env/development.env`.

 [Google APIs](https://console.developers.google.com) is used for OAuth (Sign in with Google) and Calendars (refill dates for Medications).
 If you would like to use this feature in your local environment, please create your own account, generate keys, and update `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in `config/env/test.env` and `config/env/development.env`.
-You'll need activate both the Google+ API and the Contacts API for Oauth and the Calendar API for Calendars.
+You'll need activate both the Google+ API and the Contacts API for OAuth and the Calendar API for Calendars.
 Under the credentials tab, make sure to add the Authorized redirect URI as `http://localhost:3000/users/auth/google_oauth2/callback`.
 Note, you may have to hit the Save button twice for this to take effect.

 [Cloudinary](https://cloudinary.com) is used to store profile pictures.
 If you would like to use this feature in your local environment, please create your own account, generate keys, and update `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` in `config/env/test.env` and `config/env/development.env`.

 Running the App Locally
 -----------------------

-Create the developement and test databases:
+Create the development and test databases:

 ```bash
 bin/rake db:setup db:test:prepare